GarciaInes/Scrum-Mastering/CODE_OF_CONDUCT.md

 Encourage the behaviour you want to see in the world

-It's2s not always easy to adopt or enforce a code of conduct, but fostering a welcoming environment will help our community grow.
+It's not always easy to adopt or enforce a code of conduct, but fostering a welcoming environment will help our community grow in a way that is healthy and encouraging.

 Check out the Contributor Covenant for guidelines https://www.contributor-covenant.org/ Which is also maintained as an Open-SourceProject